Borat Subsequent Moviefilm: Response from Kazakhstan

 Unlike the reception of the first Borat movie, which was denounced by the Kazakh state as a libellous smear against the people of Kazakhstan, and resulted in threatened legal action against Cohen and his distributors, the release of the sequel received a more mixed reception.
 The Kazakh American Association denounced the film for promoting racism, cultural appropriation and xenophobia.
-On the other hand, the tourism board of Kazakhstan has appropriated a key catchphrase, "very nice", to promote the advantages of visiting Kazakhstan, capitalizing on the increased public interest in Kazakhstan as a result of the first film.
+On the other hand, the tourism board of Kazakhstan appropriated a key catchphrase, "very nice", to promote the advantages of visiting Kazakhstan, capitalizing on the increased public interest in Kazakhstan as a result of the first film.

 Controversies

 Rudy Giuliani appearance

-Rudy Giuliani was criticized for his actions in a scene in which he appears to slide his hand into the top of his trousers in front of actress Maria Bakalova, who is impersonating a journalist.
+Rudy Giuliani was criticized for his actions in a scene in which he slides his hand into the top of his trousers in front of actress Maria Bakalova, who is impersonating a journalist.
 Following an interview in a hotel room, the pair retreat to the bedroom, where Giuliani's voice is heard (facing away from the camera) asking for an address and phone number.
 After Bakalova removes his microphone, thus untucking his shirt, Giuliani lies back on the bed and tucks his shirt back in.
 Baron Cohen then bursts into the room exclaiming "She 15!
 She too old for you!"
 Giuliani denied allegations of impropriety, claiming that the allegations were a smear for Giuliani's Hunter Biden laptop controversy despite the scene having been filmed months before the controversy occurred.